Spain Digital Nomad Visa Guide (2024)

 • Late-night parties.

-Buñol is a small town near Valencia famous for its festival — La Tomatina, a tomato fight festival.
+Buñol is a small town near Valencia famous for its festival — La Tomatina, or the tomato fight festival.

 The festival takes place every last Wednesday of August.

-Locals and tourists visit pubs, restaurants, and nightclubs, and have a few drinks to prepare for the day of the tomato fight in high spirits.
+Locals and tourists visit pubs, restaurants, and nightclubs, and have a few drinks to prepare for the day of tomato fighting.

-The tomato fight lasts for around 13 hours, and when it is over, it is forbidden to throw any more tomatoes.
+The tomato fight lasts for around 13 hours, and, when it is over, there can‘t be any more tomato throwing — as it’s forbidden.

 Feria de Sevilla, one of the most iconic festivals in Spain, is famous for its colorfulness, energy, and transformation.